BlakeCLewis/MyPiLN/README.md

+WARNING!
+Electricity and heat are dangerous!
+Please be careful and seek professional help if you are not experienced dealing with high voltage and heat.
+Use this code/information at your own risk.

-#Web-based Raspberry Pi Kiln Control Application:
+Web-based Raspberry Pi Kiln Control Application:
 - forked of pvarney/PiLN
 - switched out LCD for pioled
 - switched out MySQL for sqlite3
 - still need to figure out the loging/debug stuff better

-WARNING!
-Electricity and heat are dangerous!
-Please be careful and seek professional help if you are not experienced dealing with high voltage and heat.
-Use this code/information at your own risk.

 Future improvements:
 - overheat shutdown